Risks and Risk Management

 Net rental income from SRV’s shopping centre investments typically reaches its target level about 3–5 years after opening.
 Once this occurs, it is SRV’s strategy to sell the investment.
 Developments in rental income are impacted by factors such as general economic trends, consumer behaviour, successful shopping centre management, the shopping centre’s reputation and, in Russia, also the rouble exchange rate.
-Weaker-than-planned developments in different factors and the assumptions made, both when starting up shopping centres and on the scheduled sale date, may result in a need to lower the shopping centre’s acquisition-price-based value in the balance sheet.
-Due to the coronavirus situation and economic uncertainty in Russia, it is possible that the sale of Russian shopping centres may be postponed.
+Weaker-than-planned developments in different factors and the assumptions made, both when starting up shopping centres and on the scheduled sale date, may result in a need to lower the shopping centre’s value in the balance sheet.
+The prolongation of the coronavirus situation and economic uncertainty in Russia might mean that the sales of Russian shopping centres will be postponed.

 To increase the comparability of operations, the company reports operative operating profit in addition to operating profit.
 Operative operating profit differs from the IFRS definition of operating profit in that it eliminates the calculated currency exchange differences included in financial items in Russian operations and their potential hedging impacts.
 SRV also reports certain key figures without the impact of IFRS 16.